wjgra/fluid-sim-opengl/readme.md

 ![Fluid simulation preview](https://www.wjgrace.co.uk/images/fluid_thumbnail.gif)

 This was a fairly challenging choice for my second OpenGL-based project, not least because OpenGL is very good at crashing for seemingly no reason.
-However, the final results were pretty satisying and I'm please I persisted.
-Performance is 'good enough' (40-50 FPS on my laptop), allowing for real-time interaction with the mouse, but frequently switching renderbuffers to render to the texture slices seems to be the bottleneck.
+However, the final results were pretty satisfying and I'm pleased I persisted.
+Performance is 'good enough' (40-50 FPS on my laptop), allowing for real-time interaction with the mouse, but frequently switching renderbuffers to render to the texture slices seems to bottleneck the speed.
 As such, if I were to write another GPU fluid renderer, I would probably use compute shaders or CUDA/OpenCL instead.

 [RenderDoc](https://renderdoc.org/) was helpful for profiling.